sy77777en/label_pizza/instructions.md

 schemas_data = [
   {
-    "schema_name": "Questions about Humans",   # must NOT exist in the database "instructions_url": "",
+    "schema_name": "Questions about Humans",   # Must NOT exist in the database "instructions_url": "",
     "question_group_names": [
-       "NSFW", "Human"
+      "Human", "NSFW"
     ],
     "has_custom_display": False,
     "is_active": True